manjususan11/TT_AmiGO/README.md

 ![image](https://user-images.githubusercontent.com/70334232/178343053-10e8048b-b1e6-4f29-a282-b30ebf308d7e.png)

 #### Performance Testing(POC)
 By reusing Karate test we can extend a performance testing framework usiing Gatling (and Scala) by defining a load-model.
-In this project a sample simulation file(not executable) can be found under classpath:trafficAPI/UserSimulation , which does the user injection to already defined test scenarios.
+In this project a sample simulation class(not executable) can be found under classpath:trafficAPI/UserSimulation.scala , which does the user injection to already defined test scenarios.
 Note that due to some version conflicts the performance tests are not executable right now.
 ![image](https://user-images.githubusercontent.com/70334232/178439420-dd3f3a09-a21d-4b8b-b090-dc7c0db98abc.png)

 A sample Gatling performance test report